Marine Fisheries Habitats

 Where Fish Live

-Florida’s 8,426 miles of tidal shoreline is home to an assortment of marine communities and diverse fishing opportunities.
-From the shores of Fernandina Beach on the Atlantic coast, south to the warm waters of the Keys and over to the Gulf beaches of Pensacola, lies a vast network of marine habitats that are essential to the health and productivity of many species.
+Florida’s 8,426 miles of tidal shoreline outlining numerous estuaries and tens of thousands of square miles of offshore waters are home to a diverse assortment of marine communities, saltwater fish habitats and angling opportunities.
+From the shores of Fernandina Beach on the Atlantic coast, south to the warm waters of the Keys and over to the Gulf waters of Pensacola, lies a vast network of marine habitats essential to the health and productivity of many species.

 How You Can Help

 Without healthy marine habitats, Florida’s world-renowned fishing industry and iconic saltwater fish species wouldn’t be able to thrive.
-Healthy marine habitats start with you.
+Maintaining healthy marine habitats start with you.
 There are lots of things you can do to help enhance or maintain marine fisheries habitat.
 Remember: No Habitat, No Fish!

-- Create a living shoreline to attract fish
+- Learn how to create a living shoreline to attract fish

 - Volunteer to help with a habitat project